 Step 3: While taking part in the online activity, students were taught that introducing yourself to the American public is a critical first step in the political process.
 Have students write their fictional character’s official brief announcement (less than one minute) to enter the race for President of the United States.
 Their announcement should tell who they are and tell what their platform will be if they are elected.
 Students may need to complete this activity at home for time's sake.
 Tell students that when they make their official announcement in front of an audience, they may dress up like their character, actually becoming that person if they like.

-Step 4: Distribute the Anti-Stage Fright Checklist.
+Step 4: Distribute the Anti-Stage Fright Checklist (PDF).
 Go over the listed points with students.
 Ask students to add any other tips they may have for public speaking.

 Step 1: All students should make their character’s official announcement of candidacy from the “special” podium.
 You can choose the order of presenters randomly or ask for volunteers.

 Step 2: Now that everyone is beginning to get excited about the upcoming “Fictional Character” election, explain to students the wonderful thing about our democracy is that every U.S. citizen over 18 has the right to vote.
 For your classroom, you'll be lowering the legal age to 8.
 Ask students if they know what someone has to do before they are allowed to vote (register).
 Explain that the process is simple and tell them they'll have the chance to register for your classroom election.

 Step 3: Distribute copies of the Voter Registration Form (PDF) to each student.
 Collect the completed forms and tell students they're now officially registered to vote.
 You may even want to present them with a voting card.